 By Joel Adler and Aunty Nancy

-On Joel Adler’s first tour of Wayside Chapel, the industrial designer met Aunty Nancy Long, Wayside Chapel Cultural Activity Worker and proud South Australian Ngarrindjeri, Nunga Woman.
-Over kitchen prep for mob lunches in the Aboriginal Cultural Centre, Joel saw first-hand the transformative work that Aunty Nancy and the team do at Wayside.
+On Joel Adler’s first tour of Wayside Chapel, the industrial designer met Aunty Nancy, Wayside Chapel Cultural Activity Worker at the time, and proud South Australian Ngarrindjeri, Nunga Woman.
+Over kitchen prep for mob lunches in the Aboriginal Cultural Centre, Joel saw first-hand the transformative work that Aunty Nancy and the team were doing at Wayside.

 “I wanted to work with Aunty on this project, not only to include a First Nations persons perspective, but also to collaborate with someone who has a direct connection and love for Wayside,” explains Joel.

-After sharing his initial ideas, including the geometrics of dragonfly wings and a mounted sculpture with a sky backdrop, Aunty Nancy responded with sketches and ideas on colours and materials.
+After sharing his initial ideas, including the geometrics of dragonfly wings, Aunty Nancy responded with sketches and ideas on colours and materials.

 Hear more from Aunty Nancy Long and Joel Adler in the video below